Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

 * `left hand`: Used during the grenade throwing animation.
 * `melee`: Where melee damage comes from here.
 If not present, the engine picks an unknown default location.
 * `hover thrusters`:
-  * When used on a vehicle with "alien scout" or "alien fighter" [vehicle physics type](~vehicle#tag-field-vehicle-type), creates a dust cloud effect when the vehicle is hovering close to the ground.
+  * When used on a vehicle with "alien scout" or "alien fighter" [vehicle physics type](~vehicle#tag-field-vehicle-type), spawns [an effect](~vehicle#tag-field-effect) when the vehicle is hovering close to the ground.
 This can be seen at a piloted Banshee's wingtips when sitting on the ground.
   * When the vehicle physics type is "human plane", creates a similar dust effect if the marker is pointed at nearby ground.
 Used for the Pelican's thrusters.
 * `jet thrusters`: Can also be used for vehicles with "human plane" physics to create the Pelican's thruster dust effect.